 In late November 2013, Two Guys One Show was born and ran consistently until the summer of 2016 when our second podcast, Paychecks & Balances began to take off.
 P&B went from hundreds to thousands of listeners and its truly been a blessing.

-Over the past 5+ years, I’ve made a lot of mistakes and learned a ton of valuable lessons.
-I want to share them with you so you can navigate this new world a little easier, and because I don’t wanna see you podfade.
+Over the past 6+ years, I’ve made a lot of mistakes and learned a ton of valuable lessons.
+I’m sharing them with you so you can navigate this new world a little easier, and because I don’t wanna see you podfade.